tanin/async_job_service/README.md

     * `app/lib/denormalizers/`
     * `app/lib/services/`
   - subscribe to event in `config/initializers/rails_event_store.rb`
+  - NOTE:
+      * A new queue if needed should be added in `config/sidekiq.yml`
+      * Event subscribers can be used in async and sync mode, examples:
+        `lib/denormalizers/email/received.rb` -> async
+        `lib/services/fail_job.rb` -> sync

 ## NOTES:
   - This is a development evironment, passwords for sidekiq and postgres not set